-- (2) An authorised person shall, in order to effect an arrest, use such force as may be reasonably necessary in the circumstances to overcome resistance or to prevent the person concerned from fleeing and may call on any person to assist the authorised person 5 to effect the arrest. - 135.
-(1) An authorised person, or a person in control of an aviation facility, may, if that person considers it necessary in the interest of security, call upon any person at, in or on any aerodrome or air navigation facility to furnish that person, with their full names, 10 address and other identification or contact information.
+Powers of arrest of authorised person (2) An authorised person shall, in order to effect an arrest, use such force as may be reasonably necessary in the circumstances to overcome resistance or to prevent the person concerned from fleeing and may call on any person to assist the authorised person to effect the arrest.

+135. (1) An authorised person, or a person in control of an aviation facility, may, if that person considers it necessary in the interest of security, call upon any person at, in or on any aerodrome or air navigation facility to furnish that person, with their full names, address and other identification or contact information.